 The beautiful blue sky, the trees swaying in the breeze, the warm cheerful sunshine.
 These are just a few things we can appreciate about the Earth, our wonderful home.
-We celebrate Earth Day every April, we take one day to celebrate our planet and all of the wonderful gifts it gives us.
+Celebrating Earth Day every April, we take one day to celebrate our planet and all of the wonderful gifts it gives us.
 From a young age, it’s important to instill in children an appreciation for our planet, as well as a desire to take care of it.

 So, how can continue celebrating Earth Day at school with this in mind?

-Ideas Celebrating Earth Day
+Ideas for Celebrating Earth Day

 Celebrating Earth Day with your class can be fun and educational.
 Here are classroom activities to help teaching: